SHARE

 Some universities have their own unique words for first-year students, such as novisch at Lund and recentior or recce at many institutions.

-And finally, you've probably heard the stereotype of Swedes arriving exactly on time for everything.
-But students should familiarize themselves with the akademisk kvart (academic quarter), a tradition that means most lectures or events start at 15 minutes past the hour.
+And finally, you’ve probably heard the stereotype of Swedes arriving exactly on time for everything.
+But students should familiarise themselves with the akademisk kvart (academic quarter), a tradition that means at some universities, most lectures or events start at 15 minutes past the hour.
 This dates back to a time when the hourly church bells served as a warning that students had 15 minutes to make it to class.

 Accommodation